-Default Source toggles among Computer analog, Computer digital, and Video.
+Default Source toggles among Computer 1 analog, Computer 1 digital, Computer 2, and Video.
 This determines which source the projector checks first for active video during power-up.
-Highlight Default Source and click the left or right navigation button to toggle among the options.
+Highlight Default Source and click the left or right mouse button to toggle among the options.